There are a lot of options you can choose from for building a website for your business.

 - Lots of Customization Options – WordPress has a lot of built-in customization tools such as extensions, themes, and templates that you can choose from.
 You can style up your website whatever you want depending on your target audience.

 - Bad Plugins – Because of WordPress’ open source nature, a lot of independent and amateur developers are using the site to test their creations such as plugins.
-Using bad plugins can affect your SEO big time so it’s better to stay away from them and choose only the ones that are worthy to use.
+Using bad plugins can affect your SEO and Open your Site up to vulnerabilities big time – so it’s better to stay away from them and choose only the ones that are worthy to use.

 - Hard to Fully Optimize – Just because WordPress allows you to use as many plugins as you want in your site doesn’t mean you have to use all of them.
 It’s better to use the right extension and plugins that can be beneficial for your site.
 Using bad or slow plugins can affect your site’s SEO which will make your site rank lower that it ordinarily would.